ShahamKidwai/Linux-Server-Configuration/README.md

-﻿# Linux Server Configuration for deploying python Flask Application
+﻿# Linux Server Configuration for hosting a web application

 ###  **Introduction**:

-This readme file is intended to provide a summary of packages installed in an AWS lightsail Linux server, it will provide all the steps that were taken to configure ubuntu Linux server for deploying a python flask application.
+This readme file is intended to provide a summary of packages installed in an AWS lightsail Linux server, it will provide all the steps that were taken to configure ubuntu Linux server for deploying a python flask web application.

    ###  **Packages Installed**: